-If you want to feel incredibly welcome, free, and safe, there is no better place to visit than an LGBTQ-friendly bar – no matter who you are.
+If you want to feel incredibly welcome, free, and safe, there is no better place to visit than an LGBTQIA-friendly bar – no matter who you are.
 In Croatia, Zagreb is the most open and welcoming of all.
 Next is Rijeka, which is generally recognized as the most liberal and tolerant Croatian city.

 Jump to a place:

 The facts are these…